 After completing the MAEE program, I was fortunate enough to get a job at GC’s 1189-acre field station and nature preserve, Merry Lea Environmental Learning Center!
 I greatly enjoy working in our LEED-Platinum facility called Rieth Village, where I coordinate student life and various educational pieces for students during May Term courses, the Agroecology Summer Intensive, and the Sustainability Leadership Semester.
 I also get a lot of energy through teaching school children who come to Merry Lea on field trips, especially students in PROWL – our after-school program for Central Noble Schools.

 Of course, my work here is only part of my life!
-I am married to my best friend, Amy, with whom I have two beautiful daughters – a human named Felicity, and a shelter doggie named Lexie.
+I am married to my best friend, Amy, with whom I have three beautiful children – a couple humans named Felicity and Rowan, and a shelter doggie named Lexie.
 Canoeing, hiking, and listening to music all bring me remarkable peace in different, beautiful ways.
 Ice hockey and soccer are my sports of choice.
 I enjoy spending summer Saturdays at the Whitley County Farmers Market, where I help staff the Hospitality Tent that supports customers and vendors.
 Finally, I am privileged to serve God and the kids at Community of Hope in Columbia City, Indiana.

 Meitzner-Yoder, L. S., Hartzell, T., Schramm, J. W., Zinn, L. (2013) Building and Boarding a Bigger Boat Together: Learning about sustainability through direct encounters with diverse people in our watershed.
 Journal of Sustainability Education.
 5: ISSN 2151-7452.

 2019, November.
 How to Succeed at Outdoor Learning without Really Trying.
 Co-presented with Dr. Lisa Zinn, Northern Vermont University.
 National Learning Communities Conference.
 Indianapolis, IN.